Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Experiments on Synthetic Scene

-Firstly, we design a synthetic scene to illustrate the controllability and explainability of the proposed framework.
-The synthetic scene emulates the driving scene with a simplified setting to unveil the essence of the knowledge-guided generation.
-After that, we propose \textit{Scene Attack} based on SCG and evaluate its performance on semantic adversarial traffic scene generation.
+In this section, we design a synthetic scene to illustrate the controllability and explainability of the proposed framework.
+The synthetic physical scene provides a simplified setting to unveil the essence of the knowledge-guided generation.
+After that, we evaluate the performance of SAG on realistic driving scenes represented by point clouds.
+Based on SAG, we propose a new adversarial attack method, \textit{Scene Attack}, against multiple point cloud segmentation methods.